It Will Rain: Composition and lyrical interpretation

 "It Will Rain" is a pop and pop-soul ballad.
 Its instrumentation is reminiscent of "Wild Horses" (1971) by The Rolling Stones and Mars's "Grenade" (2010).
 The song's main structure is backed by piano, percussion that resembles an 80's drum track, backup vocals, a "digital echo" on Mars's voice and "sweeping strings".
 It starts with a piano chord in a menacing, dissonant crescendo with "solemn chord progression" and "haunting backup vocals".
 Suddenly, the a "light simple piano riff" starts, accompanied by a chorus.

-According to the sheet music, "It Will Rain" is composed in a key of D major with a tempo of 72 beats per minute, and the vocals range from the tonal nodes of F♯4 to E6.
+"It Will Rain" was composed in a key of D major with a tempo of 72 beats per minute.
 Lyrically, the record shows the agony and torment of a heartbreak.
 It describes the universal emotional pain of relationship bonds like morphine ("If you ever leave me, baby / leave some morphine at my door"), romantic attachment and behavioral addiction.
 It shows the results of being ripped apart that leads to depression.
 Several publications noticed the over-dramatization of the lyrics.

-Simon Vozick-Levinson of the Rolling Stone and Tris McCall from Nj.com shared the same view as "It Will Rain" would be the singer's next radio hit.
+Simon Vozick-Levinson of the Rolling Stone and Tris McCall from Nj.com dubbed "It Will Rain" as Mars's next radio hit.
 Mars's vocals have been highly praised, with Billboard writing "pitch-perfect vocals" while PopDust felt that "it shouldn't be surprising that he sings this well."
 Upon the single release, Mars started regretting the key he wrote the song in.
-In 2012, on the Billboard Cover Story, the artist revealed his displeasure and annoyance with the final mix of his vocals on the song, and whenever the song was playing he had to "turn off the radio" since he "felt like a mosquito singing."
+In 2012, on the Billboard Cover Story, the artist revealed his displeasure and annoyance with the final mix of his vocals on the song, and whenever the song was playing he had to "turn off the radio" as he "felt like a mosquito singing."